 Virtually all wheeled land vehicles in operation, whether off-road or on-road, use tires.
 This dependence makes the tire industry an important component of the U.S. automobile industry.
-With around 8.8 million passenger and commercial vehicles being produced and over 14 million vehicles being sold in the United States in 2020, the U.S. market calls for a large number of tire manufacturers.
-The market for replacement tires in the United States was sized at almost 43 billion U.S. dollars in 2019.
+With nearly 9.2 million passenger and commercial vehicles being produced and almost 14 million vehicles being sold in the United States in 2022, the U.S. market calls for a large number of tire manufacturers.
+The market for replacement tires in the United States was sized at some 61 billion U.S. dollars in 2022.

 The most used tires around the world today can be categorized under the pneumatic segment: they operate with air or gas under pressure.
 Their primary purposes are to provide traction between the vehicle and the road as well as shock absorption for impact.

 Tires can be further categorized based on the type of vehicle they’re used for and whether they’re used on new vehicles coming from the factory - known as original equipment (OE) - or serving as a replacement for such tires.
-Replacement passenger car tires are the leading segment with shipments of over 220,000 units in 2020.
-In the same year, some 36 million units of OE passenger car tires were shipped in the U.S., a decrease of almost 20 percent compared with 2019.
-This has likely been caused by a worldwide drop in car production in 2020, triggered by the COVID-19 pandemic and the subsequent shortage of chips.
+Replacement passenger car tires are the leading segment with shipments of 216,100 units in 2022.
+In the same year, some 41.5 million units of OE passenger car tires were shipped in the U.S., an increase of nearly 11 percent compared with 2021.
+However, the 2022 volume was still about eight percent lower compared with 2019, showing that the recovery after the COVID-19 pandemic has been relatively slow.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 Research expert covering transportation and electronics